LSBUGPG/movement-tutorial/README.md

 As well as telling Unity that we want to translate the position of this object, we also have to tell it how much to translate in `x`, `y`, and `z`.
 Fortunately, Unity provides some handy predefined constant values we can use to test this out.
 For example [`Vector3.right`](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Vector3-right.html) is shorthand for a 3 dimensional vector value where `x` is 1 and `y` and `z` are 0.
 This means that `Vector3.right` should move us to the right by one Unity unit.

 > [!CAUTION]
 > We also need to specify what we mean by "to the right".
 By default (that is unless you specify otherwise) all movements are considered to be relative to the object's own orientation.
-So if an object is upright and pointing along the global `x` axis, instructing unity to move `Vector3.right` will actually change the `z` position.
+So if an object is upright and pointing along the global `z` axis, instructing unity to move `Vector3.right` will move it to the right as expected.
+But if it is instead aligned along the global `x` axis, `Vector3.right` will change the `z` position.

 To pass this information to the `Translate` function we need to enter the value inside brackets.
 These are called the arguments or parameters of the function.